robotframework/robotframework/INSTALL.rst

 .. sourcecode:: bash

-    ipy -X:Frames -m ensurepip
+    ipy -m ensurepip

+.. note:: With IronPython 2.7.7 and earlier you need to use `-X:Frames`
-Notice that with IronPython `-X:Frames` command line option is needed both when activating and when using pip.
+          command line option both when activating and when using pip like `ipy -X:Frames -m ensurepip`.

 IronPython installs pip into :file:`<IronPythonInstallation>/Scripts` directory.
 Does running `pip install robotframework` actually use it or possibly some